isc-projects/isc-dnssec-guide/doc/recipes.rst

 You can also query your parent zone's authoritative name servers directly to see if these records have been published.
-DS records will not show up on your own authoritative zone, so do not query your own name servers for them.
+DS records will not show up on your own authoritative zone, so you cannot query your own name servers for them.
 In this recipe, the parent zone is ``.com``, so querying a few of the ``.com`` name servers is another appropriate verification.